History of AIPAC in Timeline

 In 2018, AIPAC spent $3.5 million on lobbying.

-In February 2019, U.S. representative Ilhan Omar tweeted that House Minority Leader Kevin McCarthy's support for Israel was "all about the Benjamins," later clarifying that she meant AIPAC.
+In February 2019, U.S. Representative Ilhan Omar tweeted that House Minority Leader Kevin McCarthy's support for Israel was "all about the Benjamins," clarifying the next day that she meant AIPAC.
+This sparked controversy and debate over AIPAC's influence.

 On March 6, 2019, the Democratic leadership put forth a resolution on the House floor condemning antisemitism, which was broadened to condemn bigotry against a wide variety of groups before it passed on March 7.